wp-plugins/meal-planner-pro/readme.txt

 == Frequently Asked Questions ==

-= What will happen to the ZipList Save Recipe button that was on my recipes? =

-If you were using the ZipList plugin before, we will now support the "Save Recipe" button and universal recipe box.
-All the same great features that ZipList offered but even better.

 = How do I edit a recipe with the Meal Planner Pro Recipe Plugin? =